UPDATE

-Training requirements: Bail bond recovery agents
+Training requirements: Bail bond recovery agent

 Civil or criminal law

-• State statutes relating to bail regulations
+• State laws on bail regulations

 • Constitutional law